8 Paired t-test

 - the conditions that were compared (here congruent and incongruent),

-- the t value, degrees of freedom, and p,
+- the t-value, degrees of freedom, and a p-value,

 - the alternative hypothesis,